digitalspring/whitepaper/whitepaper.md

 1. Encryption: The message is encrypted such that only someone in possession of the decryption key (i.e. the intended recipient) is able to read it.
-2. Forward secrecy: The message is encrypted using an (ephemeral) session key such that a 3rd party getting hold of one such key is unable to decrypt all previous messages of a conversation (that were encrypted with different keys).
+2. Forward secrecy: Each message is encrypted using an (ephemeral) session key derived from a long-term key in such a way that a 3rd party getting hold of the long-term key at some point in the future is unable to decrypt any messages of the conversation that were sent prior to the time of compromise.
+Additionally, comprise of a session key should allow the attacker to only decrypt the single message the session key was used for, not any previous or subsequent messages (for which different session keys were used).
 This is essentially a way to mitigate damages when a key is lost or cracked.
 3. Anonymity towards a 3rd party: Any party *not participating in a conversation* is unable to find out who is talking to whom.
 Note that this is not the same as a recipient not knowing who sent a message.